 It is anticipated that the recovery process will not be achieved prior to the scheduled five year review of the recovery plan.
-The Recovery Plan for the Plains-wanderer (Pedionomus torquatus) will therefore remain in place until such time as the Australian population of plains-wanderers has improved to the point at which the population no longer meets threatened species status under the EPBC Act.
+The National Recovery Plan for the Plains-wanderer (Pedionomus torquatus) will therefore remain in place until such time as the Australian population of the plains-wanderer has improved to the point at which the population no longer meets threatened species status under the EPBC Act.

 The cost of implementation of this plan should be incorporated into the core business expenditure of the affected organisations and through additional funds obtained for the explicit purpose of implementing this recovery plan.
 It is expected that state and Commonwealth agencies will use this plan to prioritise actions to protect the species and enhance its recovery, and that projects will be undertaken according to agency priorities and available resources.
+Whilst only Priority 1 actions are costed in this recovery plan, this should not deflect from any proposal to undertake Priority 2 or 3 actions.
+All actions are considered important steps towards ensuring the long-term survival of the species.

-Table 3: Summary of high priority recovery actions and estimated costs in (\$000's) for the first five years of implementation (these estimated costs do not take into account inflation over time).
+Table 3: Summary of Priority 1 recovery actions and estimated costs in (\$000's) for the first five years of implementation (these estimated costs do not take into account inflation over time).

-Action Cost ACTION Year 1 Year 2 Year 3 Year 4 Year 5 Total Implement a long term plains-wanderer monitoring program in the species two strongholds.
-Develop a Population Response Model for plainswanderers.
-Develop a captive breeding strategy for plainswanderers.
-Implement the captive breeding strategy and establish a captive population.
-Facilitate grazing management to soil type and enable landholders to maintain suitable grassland biomass for plains-wanderers on red soils.
-Closely monitor grazing impacts on public and private reserves where grazing regimes are being managed for plains wanders, to ensure grassland structure remains within acceptable limits.
-Design and implement a management strategy for plains-wanderer habitat in National Parks and Reserves and other lands where plains wanders are a management target.
-Study the roles of burning and slashing in maintaining and improving the condition of plains- wanderer habitat in National Parks and Reserves, and other lands managed for conservation.
-Develop strategies and programs to protect and enhance plains-wanderer habitat.
-Reduce, and where possible prevent, the clearing and loss of important areas of plains-wanderer habitat.
-Total
+Anthon Cost Action Year 1 Year 2 Year 3 Year 4 Year 5 Total Develop a captive breeding strategy for plainswanderers.
+15 - - - - 15 Implement the captive breeding strategy and establish a captive population.
+500 500 500 500 500 2500 Study the roles of burning and slashing in maintaining and improving the condition of plainswanderer habitat in National Parks and Reserves, and other lands managed for conservation.
+30 30 30 30 - 120 Facilitate grazing management to soil type and enable landholders to maintain suitable grassland biomass for plains-wanderers on red soils.
+80 80 80 80 80 400 Closely monitor grazing impacts on public and private reserves, where grazing regimes are being managed for plains-wanderers, to ensure grassland structure remains within acceptable limits.
+100 100 100 100 100 500 Design and implement a management strategy for plains-wanderer habitat in National Parks and Reserves and other lands where plains-wanderers are a management target.
+80 - - - - 80 Assess the impact of wide-spread pesticide use on plains-wanderers.
+100 - - - - 100 Develop strategies and programs to protect and enhance plains-wanderer habitat.
+100 100 100 100 100 500 Remove introduced trees and large boxthorns on, or within 300 m of, red soils where suitable plainswanderer habitat exists.
+4 4 4 4 4 20 Implement a long term plains-wanderer monitoring program in the species two strongholds.
+30 30 30 30 30 150 Total 1039 844 844 844 814 4385